iam4x/isomorphic-flux-boilerplate/README.md

 * [webpack](http://webpack.github.io/)
 * [babeljs](https://babeljs.io/)

-## Why use this boilerplate?

-I wanted to create a simple isomorphic reactjs application, but I found [ambidex](https://github.com/appsforartists/ambidex) or [fluxible](https://github.com/yahoo/fluxible) to hard to dive in, too many concepts and it's kinda killing the way of React thinking.
-Thinking as components, little bricks to assemble.

-I needed also an complete stack ready for full web-app development, with nice tools for the front-end.
-(Gulp and his magic tasks).

-With this boilerplate, you can choose easily what components you need and you won't be lost.

 ## Concepts

 **Koa** will be our server for the server side rendering, we use **alt** for our Flux architecture and **react-router** for routing in our app.